Partron1/Tableau_Hands-on_Project/README.md

 I explored how BI professional work with stakeholders in an actual business environment to respond to their needs through project lifecycle.

+**Data source:**
+Cleaned and organized data in a .csv file from Minnesota Department of Transportation

 **Throughout the project I received email correspondence from my supervisors and team members with helpful information, tips, and strategies for completing the project deliverables.**

 **First Email:**